All Episodes

 Yes.

-So they've done it.
+Okay, so they've done it.

 Point out the strategy, point out the plan, identify the factors, and use it to benefit yourself that he is not the liar.

-In fact, he's being smeared to be a liar when in fact he isn't a liar.
+In fact, he's being smeared to be a liar when, in fact, he isn't a liar.

-See, it's it's this is we're back to square one.
+See, we're back to square one.

 And who, by the way, who owns that one?

-Trump is now known as the as the fighter.
+Trump is now known as the fighter.

 It's amazing.